×

 Application

-- In the context of the CAS Academic Council’s collective oversight by faculty of curricular matters in the College, the term application may refer to a curricular request or to the standardized form on which the application is submitted for the Council’s review.
+• In the context of the CAS Academic Council’s collective oversight by faculty of curricular matters in the College, the term application may refer to a curricular request or to the CIM request form on which the application is submitted for the Council’s review.

-- A group of applications submitted together under a single Unique ID is called an application-package.
+• A group of applications that have been bundled and submitted together in CIM may be called an application-package.

 Archive

-Complete, accurate records make it possible to reconstruct intentions and understandings in force at the time curricular changes (among other things) were made, so that any problems arising later can be unpicked and corrected: the archival function of the CAS-AC DocFinity Platform, preserving the records of curricular review, is of vital lasting value to the College.
+Complete, accurate records make it possible to reconstruct intentions and understandings in force at the time curricular changes (among other things) were made, so that any problems arising later can be unpicked and corrected: the archival function of the CIM forms and workflow system, preserving the records of curricular review, is of vital lasting value to the College.

 CIP Code